johanna-bodnyk/laravel-test-f14/notes/section-notes-2014-10-11.md

 <img src="http://laravel-test.higabba.biz/images/section-notes-2014-10-11_2.png">

-This second issue is that, again unlike Paste\Pre, the RandomStringGenerator class's methods can not be accessed statically (using the Class::method() syntax).
-Instead you must first instantiate a RandomStringGenerator, and then call the class's methods on that object, as follows:
+This second issue is that, again unlike Paste\Pre, the RandomStringGenerator class's methods cannot be accessed statically (using the Class::method() syntax).
+Instead you must first instantiate a RandomStringGenerator object, and then call the class's methods on that object, as follows:

 ```php
     $string_generator = new Xi\RandomString\RandomStringGenerator();